 As a nurse practitioner with Goodwin Community Health Center (part of Seacoast Community Health), Michael discovered that “treating the patient’s body without addressing underlying mental health issues perpetuates the cycle of crisis so the pattern repeats.”
-Witnessing this repetitive pattern first-hand propelled him to enroll in the Post-Master’s Psychiatric Mental Health Nurse Practitioner certification program through UNH Online, which he completed in December 2020.
+Witnessing this repetitive pattern first-hand propelled him to complete the Post-Master’s Psychiatric Mental Health Nurse Practitioner certification program through UNH Online.

 Optimistic about the future of mental healthcare, Robustelli is starting his own business as a practitioner, using telehealth as a tool to provide patient access.
 The public health crisis has exacerbated mental health needs due to the strain caused by social isolation, anxiety, unemployment, and financial stress.
 He notes that children are especially affected by the restriction on peer interaction and they have difficulty creating bonds with others wearing a face mask.
 While Michael misses the face-to-face exchange, he knows that telehealth increases access to patients living remotely or without means of transportation.

 With many of his patients struggling with substance abuse disorder, Robustelli explains that while genetics may create a predisposition for addiction, childhood trauma - such as emotional, physical, or sexual abuse - is often the event that triggers the behavior.

 “I first witnessed the devastation of substance abuse in the NYC subway but without the awareness or means to address it.
 Now I have the training and tools to give patients what they need to embark on a journey of self-discovery toward a happier life.”